$0 Northwest Territories Homeschool Quick-Start Checklist

 Can I continue using my previous province's curriculum in the NWT?

 Yes.
-The NWT requires your learning plan to cover eight subject areas (Language Arts, Mathematics, Science, Social Studies, Arts, Physical Education, Health and Wellness, and Northern Studies), but it doesn't mandate a specific curriculum.
-You can use Alberta, Ontario, or any other provincial curriculum as long as your learning plan maps to the NWT's required subjects.
-The only addition is Northern Studies — which can be satisfied through local geography, Indigenous culture, or territorial history content.
+The NWT requires your learning plan to cover eight subject areas (Language Arts, Mathematics, Science, Social Studies, Arts, Physical Education, Health and Wellness, and Northern Studies), but it does not prescribe a particular commercial curriculum.
+You can use Alberta, Ontario, or another curriculum as long as your learning plan addresses the NWT's broad standards and required subjects, including Northern Studies.

 What if my posting starts mid-year?

-You can register for home education at any point during the school year.
-The main impact is funding: if you register after September 30, you won't receive 25% FTE reimbursement for that school year.
-The withdrawal process itself — notification letter, learning plan, DEA registration — works the same regardless of timing.
+You can register for home education during the school year.
+The main impact is funding: if you register after the applicable DEA deadline — September 15 for Sahtu or September 30 for YK1 — the registration generally will not qualify for reimbursement for that school year.
+The withdrawal process itself — notification letter, learning plan, DEA registration — still needs to be completed.

 Will the NWT principal accept portfolio-based assessment from another province?

 The NWT principal will want to see your NWT-specific learning plan and portfolio going forward.
-Previous assessment records from another province are useful context but don't replace the NWT's biannual review requirement.
-The principal and parent must mutually agree on an assessment method — you have the legal right to propose portfolio-based assessment rather than standardised testing.
+Previous assessment records from another province are useful context but don't replace the NWT's twice-yearly review requirement.
+The principal and parent must mutually agree on an assessment method, so you can propose portfolio-based assessment; do not assume that standardized testing is excluded unless that is the agreed method.

 Is homeschooling common among RCMP and military families in the NWT?